Nursing License Defense Attorney in California

 - Any notice of criminal charge, arrest, or conviction

 If someone files a complaint against you with the BRN, the Board may instigate an investigation against you.
-The attorneys at Unlock Legal will request a copy of the complaint, assist you in preparation of any statement, prepare you for the investigation interview, and represent you at the interview with the investigator.
+The nursing license defense attorneys at our law firm will request a copy of the complaint, assist you in preparation of any statement, prepare you for the investigation interview, and represent you at the interview with the investigator.

 You’ll be informed of your nurse license investigation either by letter – that provides legal notice, requests employment record release authorization, offers voluntary entry into the Board’s intervention program, or any combination of these – or when an investigator contacts you to set up an interview.
 You can expect the investigators who interview you to be highly trained and savvy professionals whose focus is on building the strongest possible case against you.
 Their friendly inquiries are intended to put you at ease and encourage you to drop your guard, and if you have not done so already, it’s time to bring in an experienced nursing license defense attorney.
 If the interview process leads to the filing of a formal accusation, it can lead to an administrative hearing and further serious consequences for your career.